Year 7 Programme

 We have launched a Year 7 programme and can see it here.

 Our Year 7 programme is designed to be taught over 10 consecutive weeks with around 2 hours of contact time per week for 20 hours of contact time in total.
-It’s broken down into 20 lessons, where each lesson is designed to be 1 hour in length.

 The programme covers basic programming concepts in Python, including: